Android 17 Code name "Cinnamon Bun" (leaks)

 2: “Min Mode” — Ultra Low Refresh Rate Mode

-ndroid 17 introduces “Min Mode,” a minimal mode that drops your screen refresh rate to just 1Hz when necessary — like Always-On Display, maps, workout screens, or any situation where nothing is moving on-screen.
+android 17 introduces “Min Mode”, a minimal mode that reduces your screen refresh rate down to only 1Hz when needed – similarly to Always-On Display but with maps, workout screens or anything where nothing is changing on-screen.

-This saves a massive amount of battery, keeps your screen on longer, and allows more apps to function like Always-On Display — not just the clock.
+This saves a massive amount of battery, and keeps your screen on for longer, and makes more apps function like Always-On Display – not just the clock.

 Always On Display in android 17